About IJ4EU

 Good Grants is a free-to-use secure platform for submission and storage.
 It is ISO/IEC 27001 certified and GDPR compliant, and has multi-factor authentication, encrypted data, multi-tier backups and a secure multi-server architecture in VPC.

-After you have read the full eligibility and application information, following these steps to apply (valid for both funding schemes):
+After you have read the full eligibility and application information, follow these steps to apply (valid for both the Investigation Support Scheme and the Freelancer Support Scheme):

 - Designate among your team a lead application.
 (For the Investigation Support Scheme, this could be either an organisation or an individual.)